 CDT courses

 The structure of our PhD with integrated studies requires all students to study taught courses whilst concurrently completing the research elements required by the traditional PhD programme.
-The programme is designed to be maximally flexible in the way in which credits are accumulated, however, all students must successfully complete a total of 180 taught credits over the first three years, in addition to the equivalent of three years of PhD research, spread over the four years of programme.
+The programme is designed to be maximally flexible in the way in which credits are accumulated, however, all students must successfully complete a total of 180 taught credits over the first two years, in addition to the equivalent of three years of PhD research, spread over the four years of programme.
 110 of these credits will come from mandatory courses that all students take, with the remaining 70 credits for a variety of elective choices.

 Below we outline the different courses students might take as part of the training programme: